nawabahmadreshi/documentation/pages/getting-started/webhooks.md

 ## Templating

 If your backend relies on a dynamic URL structure to receive events, then we can support you with our webhooks.
 This is typically used for marketing campaigns, where a unique parameter needs to be appended to each link-click, and consequently posted back to a URL.
-You can also expose data we collect on the URL itself, through our templates.
+You can also expose data we collect on the URL itself.

+To access template values when setting up a webhook, you use liquid tags following this convention: {% raw %}`{{ param.name }}`{% endraw %}.
+We'll pass through that value we have saved in our database.
 Here are the two options for templates and webhooks:

 ### Query parameters on Branch links

 Let's say you have created a Branch link in the Marketing tab specifically for SEM campaigns and want to track query parameters.
 Potentially something like this: **http://bnc.lt/my-sf-campaign?clickId=12345**

 You want to return that value **clickId** value (`12345`) back to your backend.
-When setting up a webhook, you'd use liquid tags, which follow this convention: `{{ param.name }}`, and we'll pass through that value we have saved in our database.
+Any query parameter you add to Branch Links will be captured in our database and available for you to use in this format: `session.link_click.query.[key]`.
+So, if you had `?clickId=5&deviceId=7` appended to the link URL, you could retrieve those values as `session.link_click.query.clickId` and `session.link_click.query.deviceId`.
 In case there isn't anything, it'll simply be empty.

 **NOTE:** this works for all types of Branch links, and not just Marketing links.

 {% image src="/img/pages/getting-started/webhooks/templates.png" full center alt="webhook template configuration" %}

-Any query parameter you add to Branch Links will be captured in our database and available for you to use in this format: `session.link_click.query.[key]`.
-So, if you had `?clickId=5&deviceId=7` appended to the link URL, you could retrieve those values as `session.link_click.query.clickId` and `session.link_click.query.deviceId`.

 ### General templates without query parameters